ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

     2. Modify the details as needed.
     3. Click the "Save Changes" button to apply the changes.

     Note - Editing Appointment only works for First Name, Last Name, Location.
-Due to some technical error Date and Time cannot be edited and Edit Appointment can't handel editing of multiple appointments.
+          Due to some error Date and Time cannot be edited and Edit Appointment can't handel editing of multiple appointments.
           (Sorry for the inconvience.
-Tried my best to solve it but it didnt work)
+Tried my best to solve it but it did'nt work)

 ## Deleting Appointments